beginning of content

 Spot the physical warning signs of anger

-If you can identify the physical warning signs of anger, you will have a chance to calm yourself before the situation escalates.
+If you can identify the physical warning signs of anger, you can calm yourself before your anger becomes harder to control.

 Time out

 'Time out' means stepping away from a situation and giving yourself space.
-It may help to say, 'I need to take a break — I'll come back in half an hour'.
-This gives you a chance to 'cool down'.
+It‘s OK to say, 'I need to take a break — I'll come back in half an hour'.
+This gives you a chance to 'cool down' and view the situation more clearly.

 Controlled breathing

 Try taking 5 long, deep breaths and slowing your breathing.
-Making your exhale longer than your breath in helps.
-While you're breathing, try to relax the muscles in your arms and face.
+Making your exhale (breath out) longer than your breath in helps.
+While you're breathing, try to relax your muscles.

 Talk yourself down

-You might try saying things like 'Okay, I can handle this' or 'I'm not going to let this get to me'.
-Or you might try words like 'relax' or 'take it easy' while you breathe deeply.
+Try to tell yourself positive things, like: 'Okay, I can handle this' or 'I'm not going to let this get to me'.

 Try to avoid negative statements that might make you feel angrier.
-These can talk up the situation, such as 'she's always doing that' or 'how dare he!'.
+This means avoiding harshly criticising yourself or others.

 Distraction

-Shifting the focus from the situation to something else, even briefly, can be enough to defuse a situation.
+Shifting your focus from a situation to something else, even briefly, can help diffuse feelings of anger.
 Try distracting yourself by:

 • listening to music